jnaulty/whackadep.archived/README.md

 * [web-backend/metrics/src/rust/mod.rs](web-backend/metrics/src/rust/mod.rs) contains a `priority()` function that runs all the priority rules, and modify the vector of dependencies in place according to what it finds.
 * You might have to modify fields of the `RustAnalysis` structure to store these signals.
 This will invalidate previous analysis, but it is not a big deal.
-* [web-frontend/src/components/Dashboard.vue](web-frontend/src/components/Dashboard.vue) contains a `calculate_priority_score()` function that you can modify to increase (or decrease) the score depending on your signal, and to display a reason to the user (which will appear when they over the priority column of the UI's tables).
+* [web-frontend/src/components/Dashboard.vue](web-frontend/src/engines/priority.js) contains a `calculate_priority_score()` function that you can modify to increase (or decrease) the score depending on your signal, and to display a reason to the user (which will appear when they hsover the priority column of the UI's tables).

 ### How to add rules to the risk engine

 * [web-backend/metrics/src/rust/mod.rs](web-backend/metrics/src/rust/mod.rs) contains a `risk()` function that runs all the priority rules, and modify the vector of dependencies in place according to what it finds.
 * You might have to modify fields of the `RustAnalysis` structure to store these signals.
 This will invalidate previous analysis, but it is not a big deal.
-* [web-frontend/src/components/Dashboard.vue](web-frontend/src/components/Dashboard.vue) contains a `calculate_risk_score()` function that you can modify to increase (or decrease) the score depending on your signal, and to display a reason to the user (which will appear when they over the priority column of the UI's tables).
+* [web-frontend/src/components/Dashboard.vue](web-frontend/src/engines/risk.js) contains a `calculate_risk_score()` function that you can modify to increase (or decrease) the score depending on your signal, and to display a reason to the user (which will appear in the "review" pages if there's a risk score > 0).

 ## Deployment